MicrosoftDocs/sql-docs/docs/t-sql/functions/object-id-from-edge-id-transact-sql.md

 ## Remarks

-- Due to the performance overhead of parsing and validating the supplied character representation (JSON) of edges, you should only use OBJECT_ID_FROM_EDGE_ID where needed.
+- Due to the performance overhead of parsing and validating the supplied character representation (JSON) of edges, you should only use `OBJECT_ID_FROM_EDGE_ID` where needed.
 In most cases, [MATCH](../queries/match-sql-graph.md) should be sufficient for queries over graph tables.
-- For OBJECT_ID_FROM_EDGE_ID to return a value, the supplied character representation (JSON) of the edge ID must be valid, and the named `schema.table` within the JSON, must be a valid edge table.
+- For `OBJECT_ID_FROM_EDGE_ID` to return a value, the supplied character representation (JSON) of the edge ID must be valid, and the named `schema.table` within the JSON, must be a valid edge table.
 The graph ID within the character representation (JSON), need not exist in the edge table - it can be any valid integer.
-- OBJECT_ID_FROM_EDGE_ID is the only supported way to parse the character representation (JSON) of an edge ID.
+- `OBJECT_ID_FROM_EDGE_ID` is the only supported way to parse the character representation (JSON) of an edge ID.

 ## Examples

-### Example 1

 The following example returns the object_id for all the $edge_id nodes in the `likes` graph edge table.
 In the [SQL Graph Database Sample](../../relational-databases/graphs/sql-graph-sample.md), the values returned are constant and equal to the object_id of the `likes` table (978102525 in this example).